Rogue, Oregon, US

 The river enters a very narrow and scenic inner canyon.
 Interesting and challenging hydraulics are created by the current bouncing off the walls in the narrow confines.

 Huge boulders block the center and right side at the top of this rapid.
-The main current flows down the left side, straight into a "picket fence" of wrap boulders and potential sieves.
+The main current flows down the left side, straight into a "picket fence" of boulders and sieves.
+You can eddy out on river right and scout from a high vantage point above the rapid.
+The standard move is to enter left and then cut back to the center to avoid the picket fence.

 These are the last rapids on any significant size before Foster Bar.
 Clay Hill Creek comes in on the right before the rapid.
+The main line is down the right channel.
+Stay to the left side of this channel on the main tongue.
 Below this rapid the geology changes from volcanic to sedimentary.

 The take out is on river right just past the mouth of Foster Creek.
 Derig on a big, wide and treeless gravel bar.